telerik/kendo-ui-core/docs/controls/editors/rangeslider/overview.md

 ### Existing Instances

-Make a reference to an existing RangeSlider instance via the [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
-Once a reference has been established, you can use the API to control its behavior.
+To reference to an existing RangeSlider instance, use the [`jQuery.data()`](http://api.jquery.com/jQuery.data/) method.
+Once a reference has been established, use the API to control its behavior.

-The example below demonstrates how to access an existing RangeSlider instance.

 ###### Example